ianakorshunova/marcel-nlp/README.md

 # Marcel NLP
-A rule-based NLP tool for detecting, correcting, and explaining mistakes in Chinese classifiers.

 ---
 ## 📌 Overview
 Marcel is a lightweight educational NLP system designed to help learners of Chinese identify and fix common classifier-related errors.